-After deciding where the wind turbine is to be mounted measure the length of the wiring that will actually run to the battery in both the AC section (the three wire section from the turbine to the rectifier) and the DC section (the two wire section from the rectifier to the battery, or from the rectifier to the grid tie inverter).
+After deciding where the wind turbine is to be mounted measure the length of the wiring that will actually run to the battery in both the AC section (the three wire section from the turbine to the rectifier) and the DC section (the two wire section from the rectifier to the battery).
 Then select the minimum cross sectional area per cable from the table below.
 Wherever possible locate the rectifier as close to the battery so as to minimise the DC cable length and to maximise the AC cable length.